Prehistory of Pampanga

 The original Kapampangan region was ten times larger than the present borders shown on the map.
 35,000 years ago Neolithic is from 12,000 BP only.
 Candaba adze ax is estimated at 3,000BP only(Neolithic era), a series of Mt.
 Pinatubo eruptions dumped lava, ashes, tephra and lahar into the sea, forming the present landmass of the region.

-The People of Pampanga

-Oral tradition says that the early Kapampangans were from the Malays.
-As early as 300 BC, people from Indonesia started their adventure from the Malay Peninsula and West Sumatra.
-People of Malay from the south sailed in groups using boats called barangays.
-Around the mid 1300s, Prinsipe Balagtas from the Kingdom of Madjapahit in Indonesia led a group of Kapampangans to what is well known as Central Luzon.
-This group of people belonged to the brown race, characterized by black to dark brown hair, brownish eyes, medium height, and almost hairless bodies.
-They settled in scattered communities called barangays, ruled by chieftains called datus, and resided along Rio Grande de la Pampanga (currently known as Pampanga River) and extended their settlement to Lingayen Gulf in the North, Manila Bay down South, Sierra Madre mountain range in the East and in the West were the mountains of Zambales.

-Furthermore, these Malays descendants brought their culture to Pampanga in terms of their industry, residence, clothing, and other aspects of their life.
-They introduced pottery, smelting, weaving, and making necklaces, bracelets, and other ornaments.
-In terms of their housing, the early Kapampangans settled on houses made of bamboo with roofs made of palm leaves.
-They also incorporated jewels of pearls and gold on their clothing, which used woven fabrics.
-Bolos, swords, spears and bows and arrows were also introduced as armaments.

-Moreover, as a reflection of Pampanga’s history, similarities in the Kapampangan and Indonesian language can be observed in the present.

 Pre-Spanish to Spanish Period

 Before the Spaniards arrived in Pampanga, the Kapampangans were expert in constructing sailboats.
 These were made using hardwood, such as apitong and baticuling, for dwelling, fishing and trading.
 Moreover, the caracoa, owned by the chieftains, were war boats which predominantly carried warriors.
 These boats were light and crescent-shaped.
 Due to these features, boats were known to be swift and easy to maneuver especially on the cunning waves of the old Pampanga River.

 On the other hand, Chinese junks were flat-bottomed in order to navigate shallow waters without getting damaged.
 During the Spanish regime, these junks were used as carriers to transport goods from Pampanga, and then to be sold along the esteros, between Sta.
 Cruz and Quiapo markets.
 Its five-stage masts provided power to secure the goods.